Thursday, December 10th 2020

 Should you wish to renew your tenancy, you must contact Rentify no less than two months before the end of the fixed term of your tenancy agreement.

 Rentify will be instructed by the landlord as to what arrangements are to be made for the check-out.
 You should ensure that you are present at the check-out.

 Rentify reserves the right to change our fees and these terms and conditions upon providing reasonable notice in writing.

 You shall indemnify Rentify from and against any losses, liability, damages and expenses (including all legal fees) that Rentify incurs or are awarded against Rentify as a result of any claim against Rentify by a landlord arising out of your breach of your tenancy agreement with the landlord.

-- If you are dissatisfied with our service and you are unable to resolve such dissatisfaction with your Rentify contact, you should email email@example.com.
-Your complaint shall be acknowledged within 3 working days of receipt and an investigation undertaken.
+If you are dissatisfied with our service and you are unable to resolve such dissatisfaction with your Rentify contact, you should email email@example.com.
+Your complaint will be acknowledged within 3 working days of receipt and an investigation undertaken.
 A formal written response will be sent to you within 15 working days of receipt of your formal complaint.
 If you remain dissatisfied, you can then contact The Property Ombudsman to request an independent review:

 You will need to submit your complaint to The Property Ombudsman within 12 months of receiving our final viewpoint letter, including any evidence to support your case.
 The Property Ombudsman requires that all complaints are addressed through this in-house complaints procedure, before being submitted for an independent review.